 Treating Prostate Cancer:

 For diagnosis of cancer, you need to first screen your prostates through Digital Rectal Exam (DRE) or Prostate-Specific Antigen (PSA) Test.
 It is done to indicate the anomalies in the size or texture of the gland as well as a prostate infection, inflammation, enlargement or cancer.
-Once, cancer and the areas affected are identified further prostate cancer treatments can take place.
+Once, cancer and the areas affected are identified further pancreatic cancer treatment can take place.

 - Radiation Therapy: